 Though he couldn't remember when or how he'd done it, amidst the incoherent rambling, he wrote a single verse in his journal:

-On the way home, he bought his usual wine and noodles with a strange kind of determination and then went back to his flat and tried to remember his house and his dad's records… and his dad, and he tried to place Graham Hall in the middle of it.
+On the way home, he bought his usual wine and noodles with a kind of determination and then went back to his flat and tried to remember his house and his dad's records… and his dad, and he tried to place Graham Hall in the middle of it.

 Phil's dad had died a few months earlier, alone and in poverty; and although they'd rarely spoken in the years beforehand, the manner of his death — he'd been dead for a week before anyone found him — had hit Phil hard.
+They weren't bitter, but there was so much left unsaid that they'd grown apart.
+His dad was deeply resentful, and so was Phil.
+And although they weren't angry at each other — they both agreed that the mother was the issue — the agreement wasn't strong enough to keep them together.

 Despite having his journal, he started a new document in Word.
 He stared at the blank screen for so long it grew out of focus, his hands lightly brushing the letters on the keyboard.